blefnk/reliverse-docs/src/content/docs/reliverse/templates/next-react-minimal.md

+---
-# A Minimal Next.js 15 and React 19 Template
+title: A Minimal Next.js and React Template
+description: The React Framework for the Web
+---

 **Next.js**: The React Framework for the Web.
 Used by some of the world's largest companies, Next.js enables you to create high-quality web applications with the power of React components.